Meshkat-Shadik/Meshkat-Shadik/readme.md

 ### I'm a Lazy Learner, Lover and Stubborn person!
 - 🤷‍♀️ I’m currently,
     - 📌 Learning & Practicing Native Android Development.
-    - 😶‍🌫️ Studying about transport-flow-propagation technology.
+    - 😶‍🌫️ Studying about Data Science and ML.
 - ⚽ Goals
     - 2024: Learning about flow-propagation for traffic-congestion eradication.
     - ~2023: Learning Jetpack-compose UI, and doing android-native development!~